2000 IAAF World Cross Country Championships – Junior women's race

 The Junior women's race at the 2000 IAAF World Cross Country Championships was held at the Sporting Complex in Vilamoura, Portugal, on March 18, 2000.
-Reports onf the event were given in The New York Times, in the Glasgow Herald, and for the IAAF.
+Reports on the event were given in The New York Times, in the Glasgow Herald, and for the IAAF.

 Complete results for individuals, for teams, medallists, and the results of British athletes who took part were published.